AlekAbrams/ann_traffic_final_project/README.md

-Predicting Traffic and Vehicle/Biking Dynamics in Copenhagen
+Predicting Traffic and Vehicle Dynamics in New York City

-Research Question: To what extent can our trained models help predict traffic and reveal the relationship between vehicle and bicycle traffic across Copenhagen?
+Research Question: To what extent can our trained models help predict traffic across New York City?

--Copenhagen is renowned for its unique blend of vehicular transport and cycling.
+-New York City is renowned for chaotic and busy streets with a lot of traffic.

--Understanding how these two systems interact is key to maintaining safe and sustainable traffic management.
+-Understanding how traffic operates in the city is key to maintaining safe and sustainable traffic management.

--Using the Trafiktælling dataset, we plan to model and visualize predictive patterns in Copenhagen’s transportation network on its roads.
+-Using the NYC Open Data traffic volume counts dataset, we plan to model and visualize predictive patterns in New York City’s transportation network on its roads.

-Main objective: Predict future months’ average vehicle traffic using historical trends, road characteristics, and cycling data.
-Explore temporal relationships between bicycle and vehicle flow with RNNs, analyze spatial correlations between roads using heatmaps.
+Main objective: Predict future months’ average vehicle traffic using historical trends and road/intersection characteristics.
+Explore temporal relationships with RNNs, analyze spatial correlations between roads using heatmaps.

 Stretch goal: Use CNNs on monthly heatmaps to learn spatial patterns and produce predicted congestion maps.